Iceybb/PokeyPySnipe/README.md

 *After install, copy requirements.txt to c:\python27\scripts, open command prompt and type pip install -r requirements.txt --if you get an error installing flask, run this command and retry installing the requirements: pip install setuptools==21.2.1

-*Edit \pogo\snipe.bat with your auth type, username, password and current location (if using google, you MUST put your gmail address / password in the bat file for it to authenticate)
+*Edit \pogo\config.ini with your auth type, username, password and current location (if using google, you MUST put your gmail address / password in the bat file for it to authenticate).
+MinCP setting, if left at 0, will catch all Pokemon.
+Adjust to your preference.

 *Run snipe.bat

 *After you get the message stating that web server is running on port 5100, navigate to http://localhost:5100

-*Paste snipe coordinates (must be xxx.xxxxxx,xxx.xxxxxx format - xxx,xxxxx:xxx,xxxxxxx and other formats do not work at this time)
+*Paste snipe coordinates (must be xxx.xxxxxx,xxx.xxxxxx format - xxx,xxxxx:xxx,xxxxxxx and other formats do not work at this time).
+Optionally, you can enter the name of a Pokemon to catch at this location - if left blank, the rarest Pokemon at the location will be caught automatically.
+If you check the 'Ignore CP' box, it will catch the Pokemon regardless of CP (Good for Pokedex filling)